Ciaran-Hughes/BTCAnomalyDetection/README.md

 - Some panda's dataframe calls (like apply's) are inefficient and could be replaced or vectorised if needed.

 ### Maintainable
-- The seperation into tasks allows the model to be retrained on more recent data to avoid data-drift concurrently to the tooling being used.
+- The separation into tasks allows the model to be retrained on more recent data to avoid data-drift concurrently to the tooling being used.
-- The code is modularised, with different modules doing conceptually different tasks, and with a functional programming framework coding style, in order to ensure maintainability, extendability, and simplicity.
+- The code is modularized, with different modules doing conceptually different tasks, and with a functional programming framework coding style, in order to ensure maintainability, extendability, and simplicity.